oskar-anderson/portfolio/src/posts/HedgehogDBD.md

 #### Interesting code

 While most of the application development process felt natural and perhaps too mundane to discuss further.
-The application does use two interesting programming aspects worth diving into.
+The application does use some interesting programming aspect worth diving into.

 ##### Command pattern
 Most applications have a functionality to undo user actions.